The market value of Lilium N.V (LILM) Stock is expected to soar in the coming months

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Lilium N.V (NASDAQ:LILM) dipped -4.35% to close Monday’s market session at $1.32, lower as compared to yesterday’s close.
-The stock price fluctuated between $1.29 and $1.41 throughout the trading session with the volume trading being 4286866 shares, which represented a significant variation when compared to the three months average volume of 3.98 million shares.
-The firm’s stock price fluctuated 25.71% within the last five trades and 53.49% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price increased 10.00% in the last 6 months and 23.36% was added to its value over the previous 3 months.
-LILM stock is trading at a margin of 34.27%, 62.75% and 36.80% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Lilium N.V (NASDAQ:LILM) dipped -3.10% to close Friday’s market session at $1.25, lower as compared to yesterday’s close.
+The stock price fluctuated between $1.22 and $1.31 throughout the trading session with the volume trading being 3221440 shares, which represented a significant variation when compared to the three months average volume of 4.17 million shares.
+The firm’s stock price fluctuated -9.42% within the last five trades and 35.41% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -1.57% in the last 6 months and 30.03% was added to its value over the previous 3 months.
+LILM stock is trading at a margin of 16.56%, 45.49% and 28.82% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Top 5 Artificial Intelligence Stocks to Buy for 2024